13 Surprising Things We Learned From Meghan Markle's New Biography

 13. This last-minute wardrobe change might've gotten her her breakout role.

 At the audition for Suits, Markle drastically reconsidered her outfit.
-She was wearing a plum-colored tank-top, black jeans, and pumps — which, she realized, wasn't what her lawyer character Rachel Zane would wear to work.
-Markle quickly ran into H&M and purchased a $35 black dress without even trying it on.
+She was wearing a plum-coloured tank-top, black jeans, and pumps — which, she realised, wasn't what her lawyer character Rachel Zane would wear to work.
+Markle quickly ran into H&M and purchased a £25 black dress without even trying it on.
 She killed at the audition, and was cast almost immediately.

 Advertisement